 - 3 teaspoons cornstarch, dissolved in 3 tablespoons water

-- Slice celery and scallions to 2-inch lengths.
+- Slice the celery and scallions to 2-inch lengths.

 - Heat 3 tablespoons of oil in a wok until just smoking.
-Stir-fry chilis and Sichuan peppercorn until fragrant and the chilis begin to blister, about 1 to 2 minutes.
+Stir-fry the chillis and Sichuan peppercorn until fragrant and the chillis begin to blister, about 1 to 2 minutes.
 Immediately remove the spices and set aside in a small bowl, leaving oil in the wok.
-When chilis are cooled, roughly chop them and return to the bowl with Sichuan peppercorn.
+When chillis are cooled, roughly chop them and return to the bowl with Sichuan pepper.

-- Reheat wok and stir-fry celery and scallions until just cooked, about 1 to 2 minutes.
-Sprinkle with about 1/4 teaspoon of salt, then transfer to serving dish.
+- Reheat the wok and stir-fry the celery and scallions until just cooked, about 1 to 2 minutes.
+Sprinkle about 1/4 teaspoon of salt in the wok, then transfer to serving dish.

 - Add more oil to the wok if needed.
-Over medium heat, stir-fry chili bean paste until fragrant, about 30 seconds.
-Add chicken stock and dark soy sauce and bring to boil.
+Over medium heat, stir-fry the chili bean paste until fragrant, about 30 seconds.
+Add the chicken stock and dark soy sauce and bring to boil.
 Lower the heat to simmer.
-Add cornstarch mixture to beef and mix well.
-Drop beef slices into wok and simmer until beef is just cooked, about 1 to 2 minutes.
-Spoon beef and sauce into serving dish over vegetables.
+Add the cornstarch mixture to beef and mix well.
+Drop the beef slices into wok and simmer until the beef is just cooked, about 1 to 2 minutes.
+Spoon the beef and sauce into a serving dish over the vegetables.

-- Sprinkle chopped chilies and peppercorn on top of beef.
+- Sprinkle chopped chilies and peppercorn on top of the beef.
 Working quickly, heat another 2 tablespoons of oil until just smoking.
-Remove from heat and pour oil over beef dish, causing it to sizzle.
-Serve immediately; if you’re quick, the dish will still be sizzling a when you bring it to the table.
+Remove from heat and pour the hot oil over beef dish, causing it to sizzle.
+Serve immediately; if you're quick, the dish will still be sizzling when you bring it to the table.